Novel Algorithms for Efficient Mining of Connected Induced Subgraphs of a Given Cardinality: The Proposed Algorithms

 \subsubsection{Correctness and Complexity of the $TopDown$ Algorithm}

-In this subsection, we prove the correctness and complexity of the proposed algorithm. \begin{lemma} Let $G(V,E)$ be a connected undirected graph, then $TopDown$ correctly outputs all connected induced subgraphs of order $k$ from $G$ . \end{lemma}
+In this subsection, we prove the correctness and complexity of the proposed algorithm. \begin{lemma} Let $G(V, E)$ be a connected undirected graph, then $TopDown$ correctly outputs all connected induced subgraphs of cardinality $k$ from $G$. \end{lemma}

 \begin{proof} Firstly we show that each subgraph $G(C)$ output by $TopDown$ is a connected induced subgraph.
 According to the enumeration procedure, each smaller subgraph is generated by deleting a vertex that is a non-articulation point from a larger subgraph.
 It is clear that each enumerated subgraph is a connected induced subgraph.